-The UML Arboretum collections policy provides uniform direction to assist in the maintenance, expansion and development of the UML campus tree and landscape collections.
-This document identifies collection priorities within the framework of the institution's mission, vision and available resources.
-The collections plan shall:
+The UML Arboretum Collections Policy provides uniform direction to assist in the maintenance, expansion, and development of the UML campus tree and landscape collections.
+This document identifies collection priorities within the framework of the institution's mission, vision, and available resources.
+The UML Arboretum Collections Plan shall:

-- 1.1 Provide a definition of the campus landscape as a designated arboretum. - 1.2 Guide future development of the arboretum to increase value to the UML community and the City of Lowell. - 1.3 Guide and create transparency on the curation decision process of accessioned and deaccessioned plants, while enumerating priorities for collections to better manage living specimens. - 1.4 Give vision for an ideal collection to balance the mission of the university, the desire of campus Facilities Management staff, the needs of stakeholders (including students, faculty, staff, alumni and the general public) and future campus landscape needs. - 1.5 Serve as a training tool for Facilities Management staff and a repository for institutional knowledge as part of a greater succession plan as leadership staff changes.
+- 1.1 Provide a definition of the campus landscape as a designated arboretum - 1.2 Guide future development of the Arboretum to increase value to the UML community and the City of Lowell, MA. - 1.3 Guide and create transparency on the curation decision process of accessioned and deaccessioned plants, while enumerating priorities for collections to better manage living - 1.4 Give vision for an ideal collection to balance the mission of the University, the desire of campus Facilities Management staff, the needs of stakeholders (including students, faculty, staff, alumnae, and the general public) and future campus landscape needs. - 1.5 Serve as a training tool for Facilities Management staff and a repository for institutional knowledge as part of a greater succession plan as leadership staff changes.